QuantEcon/lecture-python.myst/_sources/markov_asset.md

 ### Code

-Let's calculate and plot the price-dividend ratio at a set of parameters.
+Let's calculate and plot the price-dividend ratio at some parameters.

 As before, we'll generate $\{X_t\}$  as a {ref}`discretized AR1 process <mc_ex3>` and set $g_t = \exp(X_t)$.